Man with knife injures 17 people on Tokyo train, starts fire

-The attacker, only identified as a man in his 20s, was arrested on the spot and was being investigated on suspicion of attempted murder, NHK, the Japan Broadcasting Corporation, said.
-His motive is not immediately known.
+The attacker, only identified as a man in his 20s, was arrested on the spot and was being investigated on suspicion of attempted murder, NHK said.
+His motive was not immediately known.

+Nippon Television reported that the suspect told police he used an earlier train stabbing case as an example.

 NHK said witnesses told police that the attacker was wearing a bright outfit — a green shirt, a blue suit and a purple coat — and looked like a comic book character or someone going to a Halloween event.